 The total required parking supply based on the Esquimalt Parking (Bylaw 2011) is shown in Table 3.1.
-The Bylaw requires 1.3 parking spaces per dwelling unit in medium and high density buildings such as the proposed development.
+The Bylaw requires 1.3 parking spaces per dwelling unit in medium and high-density buildings such as the proposed development.
 The Parking Bylaw also stipulates that 25% of the required parking spaces should be for visitors.
 The commercial vehicle parking requirement calculation is based on the assumed tenants at this time.
+The Parking Bylaw requires the development to provide 190 parking spaces.